 In accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools, local governments are required to use fair value (instead of amortized costs) for financial reporting purposes.
-As a result of such implementation, the City recognizes the unrealized gain (loss).
+As a result of such implementation, the City recognizes the unrealized gain (loss) on its external investment pools.